github/explore/topics/nodejs/index.md

 url: https://nodejs.org/en/
 wikipedia_url: https://en.wikipedia.org/wiki/Node.js
 ---
 Node.js was written by Ryan Dahl in May of 2009.
-It enables JavaScript to run on the server, rather than the client-side, which allows for faster response time when users interact with a webpage.
+It enables JavaScript to run on the server side, rather than the client side, which allows for faster response time when users interact with a webpage.